giova112358/impact-sound/README.md

 - [References](#references)

 ## Introduction
 The Sound Design Toolkit consists in a library of ecologically founded (e.g physics based) sound synthesis algorithms.
-These algorithms have been implemented according to three main points:
-- auditory perceptual relevance;
-- cartoonification;
-- parametric temporal control;

 In this project the entire SDT library is ported in C++ and integrated in the JUCE framework for the realization of a VST3 plugin version of the impact model.

 ## Impact Model
 ### Description
 The impact model is one of the two basics solid interaction models implemented by the Sound Design Toolkit.
 The interaction algorithm has a modular structure "resonator–"interactor–resonator", representing the interaction between two resonating objects.

-An efficient tool for describing resonating objects is **Modal Synthesis**.

 ### Modal resonators